SakuraBlossomTree/Dwarf-Fortress-GDD-Document-assignment/docs/index.md

 - You can also command your dwarfs, make different zones, kill other enimies

 - When your fortress dies, or you retire your fortress, you can go back as an adventurer and talk to your dwarfs

+# Design Document

+- All of the creatures will interact with one another as how they want

+### Design Guidelines

+- The design of the game will be simple, like the graphics but the inner working of the game should be considered complex

+### Game Design Definitions

+- There is no criteria of victory here, because this game goes on indefinitely(I might be wrong here)

+- The player loses the game when all his dwarfs die and he loses his fortress

+- There are no levels in this game just a world map

+- The main focus of the gameplay is too make a fortress and able to manage dwarfs of your own

+### Game Flowchart

+- The menu will have a option called "Create a World", which will have different parameters with how the player wants the world to be like

+- The game creates a procedural generated world with different terrains, climates , vegetation , wildlife, etc.

+- After the world is created the player then has to select where he wants to put the fortress in the world

+- After he is taken to the world map with his dwarfs and you manage them

+- The player controls are keybinds

+- There is no winning(again I can be wrong here), losing just gives you a prompt of losing you go back to the home screen

+### Player Definition

+- The player is like a cheif or god in this game because he is able to various types of orders to the dwarfs

+# User Interface (UI)

+- The UI of the game is going to be ASCII style UI, because for such a complex game it is better to use ASCII or text like interface then we are able to add new features really easily

+- We can later amp up the graphics later on